 The Group conducts e-commerce business on the four e-commerce sites Ellos, Jotex, Stayhard and Homeroom.
 The business, which was set up in 1947, is conducted in wholly-owned companies in Sweden, Norway, Finland and Denmark.
-The Parent Company FNG Nordic AB (publ) is a holding company that performs administration and management services for the Group's other companies.
+The Parent Company FNG Nordic AB (publ) is a holding company that performed administration and management services for the Group's other companies.
+As of october 2021, management services have been transferred to the subsidiary Ellos Group AB.